 Sverok – The Swedish Gaming Federation

-Sverok is an umbrella organization that gathers a big portion of the Swedish gaming hobby – and with more than 135 000 members in more than 1 000 clubs all over the country, it is the largest youth organization in Sweden.
+Sverok is an umbrella organization that gathers a big portion of the Swedish gaming hobby – and with more than 100 000 members in 1 100 clubs all over the country, it is the largest youth organization in Sweden.
 Activities include roleplaying games, board games, miniature games, LARPs, collectible card games, LAN parties, airsoft, paintball and more.
 Note that no activities that involve gambling are accepted in Sverok.

-The individual clubs are largely autonomous and highly diverse, and anybody may join one –or start one of their own together with fellow gamers.
+The individual clubs are largely autonomous and highly diverse, and anybody may join one – or start one of their own together with their fellow gamers.
 These clubs arrange their own happenings, activities and events with support from Sverok, including financial aid, web services, experience exchanges, marketing, insurance and a great network of contacts.

 Like many other youth organizations in Sweden, Sverok is mainly funded by the Swedish government.
 As such it strives for accessibility, easy participation and an open, democratic process.
 The purpose of this support is to give young people the opportunity to be involved in their hobbies on their own terms, and to support a democratic development in all areas of life.
 Sverok is non-profit, non-political with no religious affiliation.